dynobase-icon

 • Strongly consistent model

-The eventual consistency model is the default on Amazon DynamoDB, and it maximizes read output.
+The eventual consistency model is the default on Amazon DynamoDB, and it maximizes read throughput.

 Eventual Consistency vs. Strong Consistency in DynamoDB